I’ve basically been telling you for two years now that A Gutsy Girl’s Master Kombucha Guide was in the works.

 - Live Soda.
 The Root Beer one is my favorite, but I really don’t like the Stevia aftertaste in this brand.

-- Brew Dr. Kombucha
+- Brew Dr Kombucha

-- B-Tea Kombucha
+- Holy Kombucha

 Alright, when it comes to booch, what else do you want to know?